dennyglee/databricks/misc/parquet-count-metadata-explanation.md

+## How Apache Spark performs a fast count using the parquet metadata
-## Parquet Count Metadata Explanation
+### Parquet Count Metadata Explanation

 **Attribution:** Thanks to Cheng Lian and Nong Li for helping me to understand how this process works.